wyattbartlett/template/projects/clubconnector.md

 ### User Study

 At the end of our fall 2016 semester, we hand-picked a small group of students to test our app and provide us with feedback for improvement.
+Based on the feedback we received we were able to immediately improve visual elements of our app.
+Our test users also suggested new features that they wanted to see in our app.
+This initial review experience was validating and encouraging and will help to guide our development in the future.

 ---